 |Date||Saturday, July 25 2020|

 Olympic 1.1k | Sprint 300m

 The sprint swim will be a 300 meter point-to-point swim course, where swimmers will swim with the river current from the east bank boat dock to "concrete beach landing."
 Team Magic will insure safe and passable footing for your exit from the river.

 The Olympic swim will also exit at the "concrete beach landing."
-NEW for 2019, Olympic swimmers will board the General Jackson Showboat, cruise up river, jump from the boat and swim with the current to the exit.
+Olympic swimmers will board the General Jackson Showboat, cruise up river, jump from the boat and swim with the current to the exit.
 The jump location from the boat is similar in height to jumping from the boat dock, so no worries if you have a fear of heights.

 Bike Course Online Map

 *Double the course for the Olympic Distance

 Thanks to TDOT - the majority of the Olympic bike course will be a two-loop 22k course totaling 44k on Ellington Parkway.
 Ellington Parkway will be completely closed to traffic during the event.
 Sprint racers will do one loop.
 The course is out-and-back and is touted as a fast course.
 The path to and from Ellington Parkway is flat and the Ellington Parkway section has some steady inclines with matching fast slight downhills.

 The bike course will start and finish on the access drive adjacent to Lower Lot R / Race Transition.
 Bikers proceed to a left on S. 1st Street, right on Victory Ave, left on S. 2nd on the east side of Nissan Stadium, left on Russell Street, right on S. 1st Street, continue across Woodland Street where the road becomes N. 1st Street, right on Spring Street to merge onto Ellington Parkway.